-Westpac are offering up to 100,000 bonus Velocity, Qantas or Altitude Points for new cardholders of the American Express Westpac Altitude Blended Bundle until 15 October 2019 – a hybrid combo of the Westpac Altitude Platinum and American Express Westpac Altitude Black cards.
+Westpac is offering up to 80,000 Velocity or Qantas Points, or 120,000 Altitude Points for new cardholders of the American Express Westpac Altitude Blended Bundle until 31 March 2020 – a hybrid combo of the Westpac Altitude Platinum and American Express Westpac Altitude Black cards.

 Disclaimer: Mastercard is a registered trademark, and the circles design is a trademark of Mastercard International Incorporated.

-The bonus points for new cardholders are split into two, with 60,000 points coming from the Altitude Platinum Mastercard and an additional 40,000 points from the bundled American Express Westpac Altitude Black.
+The bonus points for new cardholders, regardless of which program you choose to earn your bonus points, are split into two.
+With 60,000 Velocity or Qantas Points or 80,000 Altitude Points coming from the Altitude Platinum Mastercard and an additional 20,000 Velocity or Qantas Points or 40,000 Altitude Points from the bundled American Express Westpac Altitude Black.

 Both cards require a minimum spend of $3,000 each within the first 90 days of approval.
 In short, you need to be able to spend $6,000 in total within the first three months to get all the bonus points.